 DONE: I have written almost 100 posts about C++20.
-Now, I want to ask you the question: What should be my next big topic?
+Now, I want to ask you: What should be my next big topic?
 Make your choice in this poll.

-First of all, here is an overview of my more than 300 posts including, in particular including C++20.
+First of all, here is an overview of my more than 300 posts, including C++20.

 Now, let me take about the future of Modernes C++.
-I have three ideas in my mind: C++23, extending and embedding Python with C/C++, and templates.
-The poll is open for one week including the 24.04.
-This means, in my next post I present your favorite and my plan to write about it.
+I have three ideas: C++23, extending and embedding Python with C/C++, and templates.
+The poll is open for one week, including the 24.04.
+This means, in my next post I present your favourite and my plan to write about it.

 Quo Vadis: Modernes C++